Oscars: Majority of Academy board now female | DW | 22.06.2021

 The number of members was dramatically expanded in the wake of the #OscarsSoWhite controversy in 2015.
 At the time, the AMPAS revealed that 93% of its then 6,000 members where white, and 76% of them were men, with an average age of 63.

-The academy then pledged in early 2016 to double the number of women and people of color by 2020, a goal which according to the organization's own count was indeed surpassed in June last year, with its membership now one-third female and 19% "underrepresented minorities."
+The academy then pledged in early 2016 to double the number of women and people of color by 2020, a goal that, according to the organization's own count, was indeed surpassed in June last year, with membership now one-third female and 19% "underrepresented minorities."

 The academy also announced historic reforms to its rules for its best picture award requirements.
 Starting in 2024, new diversity requirements must be met to allow underrepresented groups including Black, Hispanic and Native American populations, among others, as well as LGBT+ individuals and people with disabilities, to be better represented at the Academy Awards.

-Chloe Zhao became the first woman of color and the first Asiatic woman to win the best picture Oscar, for 'Nomadland'
+Chloe Zhao became the first woman of color and the first Asian woman to win the best picture Oscar, for "Nomadland"

 The academy members may nominate and vote for candidates for the Oscars, with nominees in each award category chosen by the members of the corresponding 17 branches — actors thus determine best actor nominees, directors nominate fellow directors, etc. Nominations for certain awards, like for best international film and best animated feature, are chosen by special committees.

-The entire academy membership is allowed to vote on the best picture and on most of the categories.
+The entire academy membership is allowed to vote on the best picture and on all categories during the final phase.

 In all categories except the best picture award, the nominee with the most votes is the winner.
 The ballot system for best picture rather has voters rank the films from most favorite to least favorite.